vbystricky21/debug-pods-lens-extension/README.md

 | SubItem | Description |
 | ------ | ------ |
-| Run as debug pod | Creates and runs new Pod based on <debug image> with <current_pod>_debug name and placed on the same node/namespace.
-The Pod is deleted automatically after session closing
 | Run as ephemeral image | Attaches and runs ephemeral image to the selected Pod.
 If the Pod contains 2+ containers you can select which will be linked with an ephemeral container.
-Warning!
-Be sure that the current cluster supports this feature

 ### configuration
 The extension adds 3 parameters in File -> Preferences